Kinerius/RaraChallenge/README.md

 - behaviour selector it's just buttons, there is no feedback whether one or more behaviours are selected, also you can't deselect one, you have to clear all by selecting "None"

 - behaviours could have been created using a factory pattern and they also could have been designed with command pattern

+- Fun explosion feedback, now it just disables the object :(